PrathmeshSadake/PrathmeshSadake/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on Web Application Development;
+- 👨🏽‍💻 I’m currently working on Web Application Development
-- 🌱 I’m currently learning C++ and React.js;
+- 🌱 I’m currently learning C++ and React.js
-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
+- 🤔 I’m looking for help with Data Structures and Algorithms
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: prathmeshsadake@gmail.com;
+- 📫 How to reach me: prathmeshsadake@gmail.com

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github*